Add Journal Entry

 This code can be used where there the transaction is recording an aggregation of mixed VAT codes in a single entry with the VAT amount manually set as required.

-Special Note - Reverse Charge for Purchases From Non EU Countries
+Special Note - Reverse Charge for Purchases from outside of the UK (Used on Purchases only)

-Typically this is required for a purchase from a non-EU country where no VAT has been paid.
+Typically this is required for the purchase of goods from outside the UK where no VAT has been paid.
 It simply provides a means of accounting for the VAT that would have been paid if the good or service was purchased in the UK.
 Applying a reverse charge VAT process will have no impact on your VAT liability.

-To use this feature simply set the VAT on the item(s) to the appropriate VAT rate(s) that would apply had the item been purchased in the UK and submit the transaction with the Reverse Charge VAT checkbox ticked (Located in the "Analysis" tab of the voucher in the top half of the screen).
+To use this feature simply set the VAT on the item(s) to the appropriate VAT rate(s) that would apply had the item been purchased in the UK and submit the transaction with the Reverse Charge VAT checkbox ticked (Located in the "Analysis" tab).

 If you subsequently view the item you will notice that the VAT rate has been set by the system to "Out of Scope".
 This is correct.
 If you need to make changes to the transaction you must reset the VAT codes to the appropriate code so that the Reverse Charge can be created again using the correct VAT amounts.